algorithmiaio/algorithmia-ruby/README.md

 Bug reports and pull requests are welcome on [GitHub](https://github.com/algorithmiaio/algorithmia-ruby).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Not Yet Implemented:
-- Some refactoring to be done (see Issues)
-- Ruby-ify some methods
-- Updating the README
 - Tests! :scream: